XxAdi101xX/Vulkr/README.md

 # Vulkr

-Vulkr is a personal Vulkan renderer project that I've taken up in order to solidify my knowledge of Vulkan and graphics programming as a whole.
+A Vulkan rendering engine that I've taken upon building in order to solidify my knowledge of Vulkan and graphics programming as a whole by implementing interesting graphics features and applications.

+The engine runs on `Vulkan 1.3` using `VK_KHR_synchronization2` and the code is written for the `C++20` standard.
+This project is being built on `Windows 10, x64` using `Visual Studio 2022` and as such, can not be expected to work on Linux or MacOS.
+However, all third-party libraries used are cross platform and platform-specific components like the windowing system could be easily supported in the future.

 https://user-images.githubusercontent.com/18451835/173965410-b90e12f6-1137-4c0d-bb6b-b521f90e2a7d.mp4

 ## Build
 Clone the project with the `--recurse-submodules` option to grab all the necessary third party dependencies.

-CMake is the build tool of choice for this project running the following commands from the root folder level will build the project.
+With CMake installed, running the following commands from the root folder level will build the project.
 ```
 cmake -S . -B build
 cmake --build build
 ```
+For optimal performance, ensure that the `VULKR_DEBUG` flag is not defined in `vulkan_common.h`.
+If you wish to debug the engine using RenderDoc, be sure to enable the `RENDERDOC_DEBUG` flag also located in `vulkan_common.h` so that unsupported extensions like `VK_KHR_ray_tracing` are disabled to prevent RenderDoc from complaining about them.
+NSight Systems and NSight Graphics should work without this flag.

 ## Features
 The Vulkr renderer is able to accept wavefront object and material files (*.obj + *.mtl) and render them in a 3D environment.
-Some features are:
+Some core features are:
 - Choosing between a traditional rasterization pipeline (forward rendering) and raytracing (VK_KHR_ray_tracing) as rendering methods (you can switch between them at runtime)
 - Triple buffering (pending GPU exposes atleast 3 swapchain images) with two sets of frame resources
 - Instanced object rendering